Kryszard-POD/Kryszard-s-PD2-Loot-Filter/README.md

 - "Notice me" Notes are showing only for uncorrupted items now,
 - Charms now displays it's orginal name + what stats it adds if its good in next line,
 - eth unique Tomahawk added for better highlighting,
-- Ohm Rune and other misc items descriptions updated,
+- Ohm Rune, Um Rune, and other misc items descriptions updated,
 - Possible RuneWords Note updated for RW bases,
 - Added Notes for new S7 items like Hellfire Ashes, Catalyst Shard, etc.,
 - Updated already existing Notes to match s7 changes,